Prep Talk: Covid-19 pauses open playoff door for West Seneca East

 “This will definitely help our development,” Maurino said.
 “I feel good about the whole thing.”

-On the challenge the Falcons present: “All the years I’ve played in Class A and had to go against Timmy Delaney I would compare them (the Falcons) to South Park,” Maurino said.
+On the challenge the Falcons present: “All the years I’ve played in Class A and had to go against Timmy Delaney, I would compare (the Falcons) to South Park,” Maurino said.
 “They’re big and fast, all the intangibles.
 It’s going to be a battle.”

 “They have a good program,” Parker said.
 “We know they’re going to be coming hungry, and we have to match their intensity.”